 Renewable 100 helps the City of San Leandro achieve its Climate Action Plan goals.

-- How can I remain on Bright Choice?
+- How can I choose Bright Choice?

-To remain on Bright Choice, please complete the form here or call us at 1-833-699-EBCE (3223).
+To choose Bright Choice, please complete the form here or call us at 1-833-699-EBCE (3223).
 Customers who are on CARE, FERA, and Medical Baseline programs will remain on Bright Choice service automatically - but these customers can still choose Renewable 100 by completing this form.
 Customers can opt-out of EBCE service and return to PG&E bundled service anytime.

 - Where should I go if I have more questions?